 One downside, however, is that contributions to a 414(h) plan are not eligible for the Retirement Saver’s Credit.
 This credit, which is available to taxpayers who are at or below certain income limits, can reduce tax liability on a dollar-for-dollar basis.
 If you’re counting on maximizing every tax credit possible to lighten your tax burden, missing out on this one could hurt.

-A 414(h) plan can help you grow your retirement nest egg if you’re eligible to participate in one of these plans.
-If you’re a government employee with access to a pick-up plan, take time to read your plan documentation carefully.
-Specifically, make sure you understand how much you’re expected to contribute to the plan, how much your employer will contribute, how contributions can be invested and what fees you may pay, if any, for investment or plan management.
-And if you’re interested in supplementing your retirement savings further, consider whether a traditional or Roth IRA best meets your needs.
+A 414(h) plan can help you grow your retirement nest egg if you’re eligible for it.
+If you’re a government employee with access to a pick-up plan, take time to read your plan documents carefully.
+More specifically, make sure you understand how much you’re expected to contribute to the plan, how much your employer will contribute, how contributions can be invested and what fees you may pay, if any, for investment or plan management.
+And if you’re looking to supplement your savings further, consider whether an IRA meets your needs.

-- Get professional advice.
-Employer-sponsored 414(h) plans are less common than other types of retirement plans.
+- Employer-sponsored 414(h) plans are less common than other types of retirement plans.
 If you’re a little confused about how they work, it may be helpful to talk to a professional who can explain the details.
-Finding the right financial advisor that fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in 5 minutes.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
+SmartAsset’s free tool matches you with up to three vetted financial advisors in your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

-- Holistic financial planning.
-While your workplace retirement plan is an important part of your financial planning strategy, it’s not the only piece of the puzzle you need to consider.
-For example, you plan might include establishing a college savings plan or paying off debt.
-Talking through all the issues that affect your financial life can make it easier to realize your short- and long-term goals.
+- While your retirement plan is an important part of your financial planning strategy, it’s not the only piece.
+For example, your plan might include establishing a college savings plan or paying off debt.
+Talking through all the issues can make it easier to realize your short- and long-term goals.

 Photo credit: ©iStock.com/wdstock, ©iStock.com/NoDerog, ©iStock.com/designer491